CC/SEAS Visiting & Exchange Students

 Interested students should first consult the list of open courses posted on the first day of class outside of the Office of Admissions & Student Affairs (400 Avery Hall).
 Registration for these courses is immediate, and can be done via paper ADD/DROP form (available from 4th floor reception desk).
 Please note that all studios and visual studies courses are not open to non-GSAPP students. (see cross registration web page here.)

 Graduate courses may be taken on a space-available basis by qualified undergraduates.

 While courses are not guaranteed, Visiting students may apply to take a limited number of courses at the Columbia Business School.
 Please find instructions for cross-registration HERE.

-A select number of business courses offered through the School of Continuing Education Business Certificate Program may be available to CC/SEAS Visiting and Exchange Students.
+A select number of business courses offered through the School of Professional Studies Business Certificate Program may be available to CC/SEAS Visiting and Exchange Students.
 Students may request to take a maximum of 2 of these courses each semester.
 We cannot guarantee placement in these courses.
 Registration is based on availability.
 These courses are not available via SSOL.
-You will receive more information regarding how to register for these classes closer to the start of the fall semester.
+You will receive more information regarding how to register for these classes during orientation.